 And today, they published some of the results of that effort, and it turns out it was kind of great.

 HARRIS: I have been waiting for a -- get this.
 I have been waiting for a girl vice president --

 HARRIS: I am so glad you are the first --

 UNIDENTIFIED GIRL: Because now girls can do anything.

-UNIDENTIFIED GIRL: Dear Miss Harris, I hope you are a wonderful vice
+UNIDENTIFIED GIRL: Dear Miss Harris, I hope you are a wonderful vice president.

 HARRIS: I cannot believe you`re of Indian descent, just like me.